intel/polite-guard/data-generator/README.md

 #### Raises:
 - `SystemExit`: If the token file is not found, permission is denied, or any other error occurs while reading the file.

+### validate_positive_integer(value: str) -> int

+Validates that the input string, provided via command-line arguments, represents a positive integer.

+#### Raises:
+- `argparse.ArgumentTypeError`: If the input is not a positive integer.

 ### `parse_string(input_string: str) -> Tuple[str, str]`

 Parses a string containing `OUTPUT:` and `REASONING:` sections and extracts their values.